Crisu07/ChummyBot/README.md

 # Chummy Bot 🥚

-> A Discord bot made for fun for my Discord Server.
+> A Discord bot made for fun for our Discord Server.

 ## Inviting the Client 🤖